fbpx

 10. Imagery Featuring Product Screenshots or Mockups

-While many websites feature stock photography and other graphics or icons to add visual interest, the use of product screenshots (or even branded representations if your product design doesn’t match your new website’s branding) on a B2B SaaS website is a trend worth copying.
+While many designers use stock photography, custom photography, and other graphics or icons to add visual interest, the use of product screenshots (or even branded representations if your product design doesn’t match your new website’s branding) on a B2B SaaS website is a trend gaining popularity.

 Showcasing how your product works builds credibility too, since it shows that your company is transparent and confident in the product.
 Following this SaaS website trend may also help differentiate you from your competitors since you can easily highlight unique or standout product features.